Panegialios F.C.: Nicknames

 Panegialios nickname since the late-1950s was Mavri Thiella (Black Storm).
 Also his players called Pasades tou Aigiou because they were very well paid for that era.

 Greek cup

-Panegialios has a big tradition in Greek Cup and twice reached the semi finals, in 1959 and 1981.
-Both has lost the qualification in the final from Olympiacos Piraeus.
-Additionally the club has reached the quarter finals twice.
+Panegialios has a big tradition in Greek Cup and twice reached the semi-finals, in 1959 and 1981.
+Both times they lost the qualification in the final from Olympiacos.
+Additionally the club has reached the quarter-finals twice.

 Crest and colours

 Like most old football clubs, Panegialios did not initially have any badge displayed on their shirts.
 The club's crest depicts two wrestlers of Greco-Roman wrestling.
 It is quite unusual for a football club to have a crest that refers to wrestling but the explanation has to do with Panegialios founder, Zisimos Livas.
 Livas was a lover Greco-Roman wrestling and had been an athlete of wrestling in Panellinios G.S.
 So in 1954 after the death of Zisimos Livas, the President of the Club Sotirios Panagiotopoulos in order to honor him, has decided to adopt the club the two wrestlers as a crest.

 The colours of the team are black and white since 1927.